Achandu905/MCQ_Generation/README.md

 • These hyponyms are considered potential distractors.
 Then, the potential distractors are ranked, and the final distractors are chosen based on their rank.
 • The ranks given to the potential distractors are based on whether it occurs in the text extracted from the summarization.
 • Thepotentialdistractorsthatexistintheextractedtextandhavingthesamepartofspeech structure as the key have a higher rank than those with a different structure.
+# CONCLUSION
+Multiple Choice Questions (MCQs) are generated successfully.
+Efficient questions are pro- duced with good quality distractors.
+The problem of manually creating questions is solved with the proposed system.
+The proposed system creates automated questions with the help of NLP that reduces human intervention and it is a cost and time effective system.
+And the accu- racy of the distractor generated is reasonably high.
+This system not only helps teachers with E-assessments but also helps students who are preparing for competitive exams.
+Students can test their ability to solve the questions and can also check their understanding of the concepts.
+Since our proposed system is based on Google’s BERT Model, the accuracy of the system will increase in the future as the performance of the model is improved and as the research in the field of NLP is trying to reach the human level every day.